jakob-heller/fflogs-scraping/README.md

 <a name="dash"></a>
 ## Why Dash?
 When beginning this project I said that I'd like to visualize the merged data, preferably somewhat interactively.
 I started with using Plotly as introduced in the lecture and while looking something up in its documentation, I read about Dash.
-It sounded interesting enough to give it a try; in the end it let me visualize the data in exactly the way I wanted (sortable table with an in-cell bar chart, like on fflogs).
+It sounded interesting enough to give it a try; in the end it let me visualize the data in exactly the way I wanted (sortable table with an in-cell bar chart, like on the original website).